Clementine

 Since Thompson (H. S. Thompson, the author of the well-known "Annie Lisle") certainly did not produce the common tune, and Montrose is otherwise unknown, the authorship of the song probably cannot be settled.

 It is reported by reliable sources that this song was originally intended to be serious.
 No doubt a few thousand enterprising parodists would be amazed.
-As a typical example which, I strongly suspect and sincerely hope, has never been recorded elsewhere, there is a taunt song that my father learned in high school, probably around the end of World War II, mocking the "enemy" school:
+As a typical example which, I strongly suspect and sincerely hope, has never been recorded elsewhere, there is a taunt song that my father learned in high school in Detroit, probably around the end of World War II, mocking the "enemy" school:

 I'm a moron, I'm a moron,